 Useful resources to understand, track and share your MPN symptoms and concerns

-The resources below are designed to help you understand your condition and explain how you feel so that you can get heard and get help.
+The resources below are designed to help you understand your condition and explain how you feel so that you can get heard and get help:

 The MPN symptom guide can help you recognise your symptoms and understand their cause.
-It can help you explain your symptoms to your healthcare professional, as well as your friends and family.
-This may make it easier for you to talk to your family and friends so they can better support you too.
+It can help you explain your symptoms to your healthcare professional, as well as to your friends and family.
+This may make it easier for you to talk to your family and friends, so they can better support you too.

 There is no need to suffer in silence

-Everyone’s experience of living with an MPN is unique and sometimes the symptoms you’re feeling can be difficult to explain.
+Everyone’s experience of living with an MPN is unique, and sometimes the symptoms you’re feeling can be difficult to explain.
 The resources on this page are designed to help you explain those feelings so that you can get heard and get help.